Last updated 17th Oct 2022

-But the point of all onboarding comes down to getting people to use your product.
+But the point of all user onboarding comes down to getting people to use your product.
 Unless people are using your product, they won’t want to keep paying for it.
 They won’t even want to keep a free app installed unless they’re using it.

 It’s been said that a good onboarding video makes users comfortable with your product or service.
 A great onboarding experience sparks curiosity.
-And the very best onboarding creates an a-ha moment that makes you feel you’re in exactly the right place.
+And the very best onboarding creates an a-ha moment that makes users feel like they’re in exactly the right place.

 1. A few key steps to get started (Xero)

-Financial and accounting SaaS companies can greatly streamline operations for users, but they do require a fair amount of set up on the front-end.
+Financial and accounting SaaS companies can greatly streamline operations for users, but they do require a fair amount of set up on the front-end, making solid customer onboarding important.
 Xero makes sure new customers don’t get stuck in a no-man’s land of not setting up their service and not understanding what it’s for.

-3. A mini-movie walkthrough (Band)
+2. A mini-movie walkthrough (Band)

 Then the video follows the activities of one group using the app to better communicate and share with each other, plus doing fun things like planning events and picking restaurants.
 By the end of the movie, it’s easy to want to join in the fun.

 4. Friendly tips for your first trip (Uber)

 If you’re a driver who stumbled over your first few trips, you may be tempted to abandon Uber’s driving service altogether.
-Uber helps drivers reach their first success with a conversational tone and helpful hints that feel like we’re getting advice from a trusted friend.
+In the interest of customer retention, Uber helps drivers reach their first success with a conversational tone and helpful hints that feel like we’re getting advice from a trusted friend.